cloudbees-io/android-fm-example/README.md

 1. **Get key from Cloudbees account:**

-    - Create a CloudBees Feature Management account.
+    - Create a CloudBees Feature management account.
 See [Signup Page](https://cloudbees.io/signup) to create an account.
     - Get your environment key.
 Copy your environment key from App settings > Environments > Key.

 2. **Clone the Repository:**